Project

 Feature request: CRL file should be reloaded on change

-Added by tteras over 1 year ago
+Added by tteras almost 2 years ago

 Hey all.
 I filed this originally as bug in https://redmine.lighttpd.net/issues/3193, but apparently this is considered more of a feature request, so I'm raising this here to discuss the issue further.